nazwhale/snakers-academy/challenges.md

 *Super legit bring-it-up-in-an-interview pro points for no. 1*

-1) Think of an improvement you can make to my original repository (it's far from perfect).
-Next, make a GitHub account and see if you can figure out what a "Pull-Request" is.
+1) Improve my original repository with any one of the improvements from the Medium challenges (or anything else you can think of).
+Next, make a GitHub account and see if you can figure out what a "Pull-Request" is and how to make one.
+You'll have to do some setup to link GitHub with your computer.

 With a bit of research, you should be able to submit a pull request to my original repository ([here](https://github.com/nazwhale/ruby-snake)) with your improvement, which I can then accept or review.

 *Open-source tangent:*